mfinelli/arch-install/README.md

 I have several machines that I need to install Arch Linux, this should automate package installation.

+## Files

+* `bootstrap`: Use this to pacstrap the new system
+* `prepare': Do initial setup in the chroot (but don't install any packages)
+* `pre-reboot`: This installs and configures package before rebooting
+* `post-reboot`: This installs and configures packages after the first reboot

 ## Bootstrap

 ### Step 1: Ensure we're booted in UEFI mode